Sengorius/docker-proxy-stack/readme.md

 Use `docker network create --attachable "{YOUR_NETWORK_NAME}"` once to create the network.
 Don't change it afterwards.
 You can now test if the network was created with
 `docker network ls`.

+Don't forget to add `127.0.0.1 docker.test` to your `/etc/hosts` (`sudo` necessary) file, which docker will use to redirect the requests on your local machine.

 ## How to add Projects to the Docker Proxy Network